 It’s a fear so many parents have—finding out your child has shared sexual photos or videos online or with another individual.
 Unfortunately, it’s incredibly common, with some studies saying as many as 60 percent of teens will send or receive intimate pics, often starting as young as age nine!
 And teens themselves estimate that about 90 percent of their peers do it, which just shows how “normal” sexting has become for older kids.

-So whether you catch your kid taking suggestive pictures or video, a racy text pops up while you’re looking at their phone, or they come to you specifically asking for help, the first and most important thing to remember: Be compassionate!
+So whether you have this conversation to prepare your child for potential dangers, catch your kid taking suggestive pictures or video, a racy text pops up while you’re looking at their phone, or they come to you specifically asking for help, the first and most important thing to remember: Be compassionate!

 Your child may have made a mistake, and a conversation about online safety is definitely in order… but that’s after you’ve dealt with the situation at hand.